maeganmc/maeganmc.github.io/essays/I-can't-sew.md

 ## Meow Mapper

-In a project called Meow Mapper that I created with several friends, I have used multiple design patterns.
+In a project called Meow Mapper[meowmapper.com] that I created with several friends, I used multiple design patterns.